There’s a lot of options when you choose your perfect breast implant... saline or silicone, anatomical or round, smooth or textured... and profile.

 To understand which breast implant profile is right for you a plastic surgeon will measure your existing breast width diameter (BWD).
 It's a measurement (in cm's) of the widest part of the bottom of your breast.

 (They use a special measuring tool to do this so don't try to DIY)

 Your BWD limits the width (or diameter) of implant you can have.
 Most plastic surgeons work within 1cm of your BWD otherwise you can start to distort the breast.

-If the implant is too wide for your anatomy it can result in your implants touching in the middle, or hanging off the sides of your chest (some sideboob is nice but not when it's half way round your back!).
+If the breast implant is too wide for your anatomy it can result in your implants touching in the middle, or hanging off the sides of your chest (some sideboob is nice but not when it's half way round your back!).

 Generally, as implants get bigger they get wider.